-The Retail Equation (TRE), headquartered in Irvine, Calif., is the industry leader in retail transaction optimization solutions at the point of sale and point of return.
+The Retail Equation (TRE), headquartered in Irvine, California, USA, is the industry leader in retail transaction optimization solutions at the point of sale and point of return.
 The company has been in business since 1999 to help retailers deliver a better customer shopping experience, while preventing retail fraud/abuse and protecting the bottom line.
-The company has a variety of technology solutions used by top-tier retailers across North America.
+The company has a variety of technology solutions used by top-tier retailers around the world.
 The most common is its Return Authorization, which uses statistical modeling and analytics to detect fraudulent and abusive behavior when returns are processed at retailers’ return counters.
 TRE’s software also helps retailers reward good customers with incentives at the point of sale or return.

-TRE Return Authorization System helps retailers identify the approximately 1 percent of consumers whose behaviors mimic return fraud or abuse, which is a $17 billion to $22 billion per year problem in the United States.
+TRE Return Authorization System helps retailers identify the approximately 1 percent of consumers whose behaviors mimic return fraud or abuse, which is a $18 billion to $24 billion per year problem in the United States, and significantly large in other regions of the world.

 As part of the service, TRE is contracted by retailers to gather transaction information, store it securely, and analyze the data to make return authorization decisions and follow return policies for those retailers.
 TRE works as both application service provider and call center for each retailer.

-When a consumer wants to make a return, a retailer will scan the original sales transaction receipt and/or swipe the individual’s driver’s license or government-issued ID card to make an identification of the person and his/her unique return behavior.
+When a consumer wants to make a return, a retailer will scan the original sales transaction receipt and/or collect consumer identification (in certain regions that may be the individual’s driver’s license or government-issued ID card) to make an identification of the person and his/her unique return behavior.
 As customers return merchandise, both from in-store and online purchases, the system analyzes the transaction utilizing complex analytical models and provides data-driven decisions in milliseconds.

 TRE enables retailers to rely on objective, verifiable data to determine whether a return is valid rather than relying on subjective observations and guesswork by sales clerks.
 This objectivity ensures that only those with highly suspect return-and-exchange behavior are affected.
 The vast majority, approximately 99 percent, of returns are accepted.